DrishtiShrrrma/whisper-finetuning-event-huggingface/PEFT/README.md

 ## LoRA (Low Rank Adaptation)
-- A type of PEFT
+- A type of PEFT method
 - LoRA freezes the pre-trained model weights and injects trainable rank decomposition matrices into each layer of the Transformer architecture.
 This greatly reduces the number of trainable parameters for downstream tasks.
+- LoRA performs on-par or better than fine-tuning in model quality despite having fewer trainable parameters, a higher training throughput, and, unlike adapters, no additional inference latency.